Compare Slotted Pump Vaults with HydroChamber™ Pump Chambers

 The HydroChamber™ is designed to house up to two pumps AND two matrix blocks worth of water storage in one single unit.
 It is also a direct burial tank so underlayment, liner, and rock are NOT required.
 Unlike slotted pump vaults at the base of the water feature, the HydroChamber™ can be installed in a remote location away from the water feature for the most natural appearance.

-With the combined pump vault and water storage tank configuration of the HydroChamber™ and HydroSieve™ pre-filter, the pondless waterfall water storage excavation can be significantly smaller than conventional pondless waterfall water storage basins.
+With the combined pump vault and water storage tank configuration of the HydroChamber™ and HydroSieve™ pre-filter, the pondless waterfall water storage excavation can be significantly smaller than conventional pondless waterfall basins.
 A smaller pondless water storage excavation requires less labor, saving you installation time and money.

 The HydroChamber™ is a Better Value.

 The slotted pump vaults shown in the photos above cost around $240.00 each.
 Two of them equal $480.00.
 The water storage matrix blocks cost around $45.00 each.
 Two of them equal $90.00.
 When you add the cost of two pump vaults and two matrix blocks – it comes to $570.00.

 But don’t forget, you have to add $75.00 for a 10’x10′ liner and $25.00 for a 10’x10′ underlayment – an additional $100.00.
 Now add $150.00 for a 1/2 ton of river rock with delivery.
 The grand total for a conventional pondless water storage basin is a whopping $820.00!

 A single HydroChamber™ All-in-One Pondless Pump Vault Water Storage Tank replaces two slotted pump vaults, two water storage matrix blocks, 10’x10′ underlayment, 10’x10′ liner, and the river rock for just $399.00!
 Saving you $421.00.
 That’s real money!